Tamarah Adair, PhD

 - BIO 4301 Immunology

 - BIO 4401 General Microbiology

 - Director of Course-Based Undergraduate Research in Biology

 I began my career in science as a Medical Laboratory Technician and later as a Technologist in Hematology.
 I also spent 8 years teaching biology, chemistry, physics, reading, and algebra before returning to graduate school.
 I enjoy time with my family and my horses, serving on work mission teams, music, sports, gardening, refinishing old stuff, and learning new things.

 I love teaching at Baylor.
 My main responsibility is the teaching of the introductory courses for science majors.
 I am especially interested in developing inquiry-based curriculum that incorporates research in the undergraduate teaching labs.
+For example, BIO 1105 (BU-TREES) integrates the basic concepts of biology with laboratory and scientific communication skills by studying the trees on campus.
+In BIO 1106 (BIO-HEROES) students use model organisms and read the scientific literature to learn about experimental design and analysis.
 I am currently offering the "Phage Lab", sponsored by HHMI and the Science Education Alliance and CILI-CURE, an inquiry-based lab in which students explore the diversity of ciliates in the soil.

 Learn more about these programs here: